moxious/halin/README.md

 The application is named for [Rudolf Halin](https://en.wikipedia.org/wiki/Rudolf_Halin) an influential German graph theorist, who came up with (among many other things) [Halin graphs](https://en.wikipedia.org/wiki/Halin_graph).

+8. How much load does Halin put on my cluster?

+Halin polls your Neo4j cluster by sending a variety of queries concurrently to each member of the cluster.
+Generally, these queries are answered very quickly by Neo4j, requiring a few milliseconds per query.
+The total load that Halin will place on the average small database, for example one running in Neo4j Desktop, will generally be about 1% of its load, with larger clusters experiencing a small fraction of a percent of the concurrent queries Neo4j can handle, and CPU.
+Further, these queries are strictly read-only (unless you are creating users/roles) and generally require little heap.
+All in all, the load Halin places should be negligible.

 ## Installing Halin in Neo4j Desktop

 **Neo4j Desktop minimum version 1.1.10 is required.**